BroadbandForum/usp/docs/specification/index.md

 * The Device:2 Data Model [@TR-181]

 This Data Model is specified in XML.
-The schema and normative requirements for defining Objects, Parameters, Events, and Commands for the Device:2 Data Model [@TR-181], and for creating Device Type Definitions based on that Data Model, are defined in Broadband Forum TR-106 [@TR-106].
+The schema and normative requirements for defining Objects, Parameters, Events, and Commands for the Device:2 Data Model [@TR-181] are defined in Broadband Forum TR-106 [@TR-106].

 The use of USP with any of the above data models creates some dependencies on specific Objects and Parameters that must be included for base functionality.